andrew/ultimate-awesome/README.md

 - [awesome-zero-knowledge](https://github.com/odradev/awesome-zero-knowledge) - A curated list of Zero Knowledge links, mostly focusing on blockchain.
 - [Awesome-Extensions](https://github.com/runningcheese/Awesome-Extensions) - Awesome Extensions for Chrome, Edge and Firefox.
 - [awesome-react-native-talks](https://github.com/tiaanduplessis/awesome-react-native-talks) - :sunglasses: A curated list of talks about React Native or topics related to React Native.
+- [awesome-gans-and-deepfakes](https://github.com/enochkan/awesome-gans-and-deepfakes) - A curated list of GAN & Deepfake papers and repositories.
 - [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
 - [awesome-ava](https://github.com/avajs/awesome-ava) - Awesome AVA resources.
 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.